 3-Year Net Income Forecast: Show the net income forecast for your network.
 If appropriate, illustrate the net income forecast (pro forma) for network products or services, i.e. individual value propositions or scenarios.
-If appropriate include assumptions that develop different scenarios about your network's future.
-For example; Changing the number of members: Scenario 1 = no growth, Scenario 2 = increasing members each year by a specific number or % increase, etc. This is part of the Business Plan.
+You may also include assumptions that develop different scenarios about your network's future.
+For example; Changing the number of members: Scenario 1 = No growth, Scenario 2 = Increasing members each year by a specific number or % increase, etc. This is part of the Business Plan.

-SUSTAINABILITY ACTION PLANNING ASSESSMENT
+OPPORTUNITIES FOR SUSTAINABILITY ACTION PLANNING ASSESSMENT

-Sustainability Action Plan Assessment is a management tool based on the Baldrige Performance Excellence Framework to identify performance gaps that are barriers for the network in sustaining its operations and reaching its vision.
+The Opportunities for Sustainability Action Plan Assessment is a management tool based on the Baldrige Performance Excellence Framework to identify performance gaps that may be barriers for the network in sustaining its operations and reaching its vision.
 The overall purpose of the tool is to provide a means to consider your whole organization and identify Opportunities for Sustainability (OFS).
-It includes 22 questions, within the Baldrige components of leadership, strategic planning, members and partners, measurement and feedback, operations and process, and workforce.
+It includes 22 questions within the Baldrige components of leadership, strategic planning, members and partners, measurement and feedback, operations and process, and workforce.
 These questions are organized within the Business Plan sections.
-Please refer to "Opportunities for Sustainability: A Template for Action Planning" pages 10-13.
+Refer to Opportunities for Sustainability: A Template for Action Planning, pages 10-12.

-After completing this assessment, identify questions that were rated at three or below, these are the Opportunities for Sustainability, OFS.
+After completing this assessment, identify questions that were rated at three or below, these are the Opportunities for Sustainability (OFS).
 Use the conversation below to prioritize the top three OFSs.